nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 };
 ```

-This basic design — having clients call private virtual functions indirectly through public non-virtual member functions — is known as the **non-virtual**
+This basic design — having clients call private virtual functions indirectly through public non-virtual member functions — is known as the **<font color='blue'>non-virtual
-**interface (NVI) idiom**.
-I call the non-virtual function (e.g., `healthValue`) the virtual function's wrapper.
+interface (NVI) idiom</font>**.
+It's a particular manifestation of the more general design pattern called **<font color='blue'>Template Method</font>**.

 An advantage of the NVI idiom is suggested by the “do 'before' stuff” and “do 'after' stuff” comments in the code.
-This means that the wrapper ensures that before a virtual function is called, the proper context is set up, and after the call is over, the context is cleaned up.
+Those comments identify code segments guaranteed to be called before and after the virtual function that does the real work.
+This means that the wrapper ensures that before a virtual
+function is called, the proper context is set up, and after the call is over, the context is cleaned up.

-### The Strategy Pattern via Function Pointers
+### 35.2 The Strategy Pattern via Function Pointers

+The NVI idiom is an interesting alternative to `public` virtual functions, but from a design point of view, it's little more than window dressing.
+After all, we're still using virtual functions to calculate each character's health.

 A more dramatic design assertion would be to say that calculating a character's health is independent of the character's type — that such calculations need not be part of the character at all.

 For example, we could require that each character's constructor be passed a pointer to a health calculation function, and we could call that function to do the actual calculation:

 ```c++
 class GameCharacter; // forward declaration